shanemcw/homebridge-amazondash-MAC/README.md

 * Do you have a pretty cool idea?
 Share your experience in [this repository's GitHub discussion](https://github.com/shanemcw/homebridge-amazondash-mac/discussions/3).

 ### Single-Press and Double-Press Events
 * As of version 3.0.0, *Double Press* funtionality is enabled on a per-button basis.
 If you have been using *Double Press* functionality prior to version 3.0.0, re-enable this functionality as needed per-button via `Settings`.
+It is likely you'll need to remove those device's caches via the "Remove Single Cached Accesssory" function of the "Manage Cached Accessories" section of the Homebridge Settings accessible from the Homebridge UI's upper right menu icon.
 * To execute a *Double Press,* on a *Double Press*-enabled button, press the button a second time within 15 seconds *after the lights go dark* from this first press.
 * If action(s) are specified for a *Single Press,* they will be immediately executed at that first press, even if a subsequent second press executes a *Double Press* event and actions.
 * In this context, *Double Press* is more accurately described as "second press" and is best suited for canceling, stopping or pausing the preceding *Single Press* actions, or executing additional but optional actions to those already executed by the *Single Press.*